+Service Type: Extended State Plan Service Service Name: Nutritional Counseling

+Individual Practitioner

+Provider Oualifications

-Service Type: Extended State Plan Service Service Name: Nutritional Counseling Provider Category: Individual Provider Type: Individual Practitioner Provider Oualifications License (specify): Must be registered as a Dietician or Licensed Nutritionist by the Commission on Dietetic Registration of the American Dietetic Association; Nutrition and Dietetics Practice Act 61-7A-1 et seq., NMSA 1978.
-Certificate (specify): Other Standard (specify): Have a current business license issued by the state, county or city government.
-Verification of Provider Qualifications Entity Responsible for Verification: DOH/DDSD Frequency of Verification: Prior to the approval of the initial provider agreement, and at least every three (3) years upon renewal.
-Providers under DOH sanctions may be required to submit provider renewal applications more frequently Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Extended State Plan Service Service Name: Nutritional Counseling Provider Category: Agency Provider Type:
+Must be registered as a Dietician or Licensed Nutritionist by the Commission on Dietetic Registration of the American Dietetic Association; Nutrition and Dietetics Practice Act 61-7A-1 et seq., NMSA 1978.

+Have a current business license issued by the state, county or city government.

+Prior to the approval of the initial provider agreement, and at least every three (3) years upon renewal.
+Providers under DOH sanctions may be required to submit provider renewal applications more frequently

+Service Type: Extended State Plan Service Service Name: Nutritional Counseling